trith/trith/README.md

 -----------

-Trith is a stack-based, concatenative, dynamically-typed functional programming language with a simple and concise homoiconic syntax:
+Trith is a stack-based, concatenative, dynamically-typed functional programming language with a homoiconic program representation.

 * [Stack-based][stack-oriented] means that instead of having named parameters, Trith functions operate on an implicit data structure called